DiegelD/CarND-Path-Planning-Project/README.md

 or back to *KL*, if transition is not possible due to a vehicle at the other lane.
 The *LCL/LCR* states can only transition back to *KL*.
 In figure 3.3 you can see the project specific *FSM* behavior.

-The function `successor_states` line `92` in the `Car.cpp` file  creates the input as possible next trajectories for the *FSM* and the transition transitions function **Chose next state** in line `43` handles the shifts between the states by calculating the best next state with the cost functions.
+The function `successor_states` line `92` in the `Car.cpp` file, creates the input as possible next trajectories for the *FSM* and the transition function **Chose next state** in line `43` handles the shifts between the states by calculating the best next state with the cost functions.

 <figure>